$G$-prime and $G$-primary $G$-ideals on $G$-schemes: Group schemes of finite type

 \proof[Construction.]
 Let $S=\Spec k$ with $k$ a field.
 Let $G=\Bbb G_m^2$, and $X=\Spec A$, $A=k[x,y]$. $G$ acts on $A$ with $\deg x=(1,0)$ and $\deg y=(0,1)$.
 Let $\fq=(x^4,yx^3,y^2x^2+y^3x,y^4)$.
 It is a primary component of the homogeneous ideal $I=(x^4,yx^3)=(x^3)\cap\fq$.
 But $\fq$ is not a primary component of $\fq^*=(x^4,yx^3,y^3x^2,y^4)$.

 \begin{lemma} Let $\N$ be a $(G,\O_X)$-submodule of $\M$.
-If $\fm$ is the primary component of $\N$ corresponding to a minimal prime of $\N$, then $\fm$ is the primary component of $\fm^*$ corresponding to a minimal prime of $\fm^*$. \end{lemma}
+If $\fm$ is the primary component of $\N$ corresponding to a minimal prime ideal of $\N$, then $\fm$ is the primary component of $\fm^*$ corresponding to a minimal prime ideal of $\fm^*$. \end{lemma}

 \proof Let (\ref{N-M3.eq}) be a minimal $G$-primary decomposition of $\N$, and (\ref{M-m.eq}) be a minimal primary decomposition of $\M_l$.
-By the uniqueness of the primary component for minimal primes, we may assume that $\fm_{1,1}=\fm$.
-Then $\fm$ is a primary component of $\M_1=\fm^*$ corresponding to a minimal prime by Corollary~\ref{G-primary-star.thm} and Corollary~\ref{G-primary-no-emb.thm}.
+By the uniqueness of the primary component for minimal prime ideals, we may assume that $\fm_{1,1}=\fm$.
+Then $\fm$ is a primary component of $\M_1=\fm^*$ corresponding to a minimal prime ideal by Corollary~\ref{G-primary-star.thm} and Corollary~\ref{G-primary-no-emb.thm}.

 \begin{example} Even if $\fm$ is a maximal ideal of $\O_X$, $\fm^*$ may not be a $G$-maximal $G$-ideal.
 Let $S=\Spec k$ with $k$ a field, $G=\Bbb G_m$, and $X=\Bbb A^1$ on which $G$ acts by multiplication.
 For any maximal ideal $\fm$ of $k[X]=k[t]$ not corresponding to the origin, $\fm^*=0$ is not $G$-maximal. \end{example}